 I sighed, carefully standing up and checking my footing.
 “Then it’s over.
 We did it.
 Arugan is dead… again.”

 “Thank the luminous ones,” the soldier said quietly.

 His quiet words of blessing reminded me of the explosion.
 I was reminded of Christine!
 I rushed toward the stone platform, calling for the paladin by name, and after a few precious seconds of pure fear, I heard her call out for me too.
 I saw her struggling to stand, and I stepped over to help her up.

 “Yeah, sure,” Christine replied, her voice weak.
 “I’m fine, but Sasha…”

-A short time later, the single hut on Bloodmoon island had been filled with the defeated Wogen, fallen soldiers, and the brave woman named Sasha.
-As the others left the island, I set the entire building when the hut had been filled with the defeated worgen and soldiers, I set the building aflame with a steady stream of magical fire.
+A short time later, a single hut on Starlite island had been filled with the defeated soldiers, both our own and the enemy.
+The brave woman, Sasha, was laid to rest here too.
+As the others left the island, I set the building aflame with a steady stream of magical fire.
 The crackling and hissing of the wood and straw made for morbid funeral music, but there was no time for formalities.
-In Northrend, knowing that Sasha would not return to fight us again was enough solace.

 “Are you ready to go?”
 Christine asked as she set her hand on my shoulder.